 Last thing about Tivoli, it does have some dark history.
 First, in the late 19th and early 20th centuries, they used to host human exhibitions there.
 If you are unaware of what this dark stain on history is, in frank terms, it was human zoos.
 People for these “zoos” would come from various areas of the world, notably Africa, South America, India, Turkey, Moors from the now-region of Spain and Portugal, and Tartars from Russia.
 People in white European nations during the late 1800’s/early 1900’s had rarely seen “darker” people from other parts of the world and viewed them as “savages”, completely different from themselves and “lesser”.
 It was an extremely messed up time in history, to say the least.
 The second, Tivoli was a target of Nazi sympathizers during WWII, with many of the buildings and areas of the park looted and burned to the ground.
 As with any place that is 177 years old in Europe, there is bound to be some dark times.

-The Copenhagen Zoo; founded in 1859, it is one of the oldest zoos in Europe, averaging an annual 1.1 million visitors per year, and is the 4th most visited attraction in all of Denmark.
+A couple other sights we saw from the HoHo were Carlsberg Brewery, a famous brewery in Europe that makes beer for a lot of European and Asian countries, and the Copenhagen Zoo, which was founded in 1859 and is one of the oldest zoos in Europe.
+It averages an annual 1.1 million visitors per year, and is the 4th most visited attraction in all of Denmark.

 I wish I could report on these places because I actually went to them, but as I explained, the sky had different plans…